Slack vs Discord: Everything You Need to Know (2026)

 However, the free version of Slack only lets you connect it with 10 other tools.

-Integrate your favorite tools with Pumble
+Integrate your apps with Pumble

 Discord’s connections